usalyha/ceo-turnover-ml/README.md

   - Firm-level financial ratios: profitability, growth, and stability
   - 3-year lagged variables for compensation and financials

-> Each row represents a CEO-firm-year combination.
+> Each row represents the performance of a CEO and their firm for a specific year.

-We apply **matched case-control sampling** (1:1 and 1:2) to handle class imbalance and avoid bias in forced vs. non-forced turnovers.
+We apply **case-control sampling** (1:1 and 1:2) to handle class imbalance and avoid bias in forced vs. non-forced turnovers.

 ## Methods

 ### Models
 - XGBoost (feature importance)
-- Decision Tree & Random Forest (full and matched sample)
+- Decision Tree & Random Forest (full & case-control sample)
 - Logistic Regression (baseline, Lasso-selected, Boosting-selected)

 ### Key Techniques